Cyril Ranatunga: Joint Operations Command

-He was recalled from retirement in 5 September 1985 and promoted to the rank of Lieutenant General, to serve as the General Officer Commanding, Joint Operations Command (JOC) which had been formed early that year under the command of General Tissa Weeratunga.
+He was recalled from retirement on 5 September 1985 and promoted to the rank of Lieutenant General, to serve as the General Officer Commanding, Joint Operations Command (JOC) which had been formed early that year under the command of General Tissa Weeratunga.
 During this time JOC undertook planning of combined operations, procurement and expansion of the armed forces.
-Sri Lanka faced restrictions for weapon imports from the west as the case of the US government approving the sale of Cadillac Gage armored cars without turrets and guns; as well as the British government's refusal to supply spare parts for the Alvis Saladins and Ferret armoured cars.
-As a result the JOC received support from China and Pakistan.
+Sri Lanka faced restrictions for weapon imports from the West as the case of the US government approving the sale of Cadillac Gage armored cars without turrets and guns; as well as the British government's refusal to supply spare parts for the Alvis Saladins and Ferret armoured cars.
+As a result, the JOC received support from China and Pakistan.
 Chinese Type 56 assault rifles replaced self loading rifles as the primary service weapon and Chinese armored vehicles were imported.
 Israeli Dvora-class fast patrol boat was added to the navy and became its workhorse.
 His tenure as GOC-JOC saw large scale offensives against the LTTE such as the Vadamarachchi Operation which came close to meeting its objective when it was abandoned due to Indian intervention when military cargo planes escorted by fighter aircraft dropped humanitarian relief supplies in the Jaffna area on June 4 in Operation Poomalai.
 Indian forces landed in Sri Lanka on July 29 with the signing of the Indo-Sri-Lankan accord.

-General Ranatunga was of the opinion that the Indo Lanka Peace Accord was forced down Sri Lanka’s throat at a time when the then President, J.R.
+General Ranatunga was of the opinion that the Indo Lanka Peace Accord was forced down Sri Lanka's throat at a time when the then President, J.R.
 Jayewardene wanted no such thing.
 While the ongoing military operation at the time had to be called off due to the Accord, Gen. Ranatunga was confident that, had the operation continued, LTTE Leader Velupillai Prabhakaran would have been captured and the LTTE defeated.
-In 1 August 1986, he was promoted to full general and was retired from active service in 1988 once again, stepping down as GOC, Joint Operations Command and was promoted to the rank of General.
+On 1 August 1986, he was promoted to full general and was retired from active service in 1988 once again, stepping down as GOC, Joint Operations Command.
 Ranatunga had stated that President Jayewardene had proposed to promote him to the rank of Field marshal.